retro-frame/common/README.md

 independent version numbers.

-## 2. Definitions and guidelines
+## 2. General documentation

-The directory `doc/` contains the following general documents:
+The directory `doc/` contains the following general documentation:

 * `doc/rf-def.txt` provides common definitions.
 Additional definitions may be part of any documentation.